romantomchak/docker-php/docs/cookbook/container-run.md

 ## Reading logs in real time

 Sometimes you will need to read logs in real time for a container.
 You can use the `containerAttach` method for that.
-Be aware that you will only receive them if you configure the container with [json log driver](https://docs.docker.com/engine/reference/logging/overview/), which is the default configuration.
+Be aware, that you will only receive them if you configure the container with [json log driver](https://docs.docker.com/engine/reference/logging/overview/), which is the default configuration.

 ```php